 When the drug is first started, there is an increase in hair loss during the first few weeks, as the hair follicles shed old hair to make room for new hair strands.

 Extreme care must be taken to ensure that the product does not get into the eyes when it is applied.
 If it does accidentally, the eyes should be rinsed with plenty of cold water.

 Dr. Balwi’s Explanatory Video

 In the following video, Dr. Balwi – Elithair’s Head of Hair Surgery – clarifies the reality of Minoxidil as a treatment for alopecia.

-Rogaine is moderately effective in stopping hair loss, reducing hair thinning and promoting new hair growth in both men and women.
-It takes some treatment time (4 to 6 months), depending on your genetic and environmental factors to start seeing results.
+Rogaine is moderately effective in stopping hair loss, reducing hair thinning and promoting new hair growth in both men and women experiencing hereditary hair loss.
+It takes some treatment time (4 to 6 months), depending on your genetic and environmental factors, to start seeing results.

 However, it is not a cure for alopecia or baldness and you have to apply this medication regularly and indefinitely to continue enjoying its benefits.